OctopusDeploy/blog/blog/2022-03/aws-cf-rds/index.md

 ---
 title: Create an RDS instance with CloudFormation
-description: Learn how to create an RDS instance with this sample CloudFormation template
+description: Learn how to create an RDS instance with this sample CloudFormation template.
 author: matthew.casperson@octopus.com
 visibility: private
-published: 2999-01-01
+published: 2022-03-29-1400
 metaImage:
 bannerImage:
+bannerImageAlt: 125 characters max, describes image to people unable to see it.
+isFeatured: false
 tags:
+ - DevOps
- - Octopus
+ - AWS
 ---

 [Amazon Relational Database Service](https://aws.amazon.com/rds/) (RDS) implements managed databases supporting a number of platforms such as MySQL, MariaDB, Oracle, Postgres, and SQL Server.
 Almost every custom application requires persistent data storage, and RDS provides a convenient, scalable, and highly available solution.

-In this post you'll learn how to deploy an RDS instance with a CloudFormation template.
+In this post, you'll learn how to deploy an RDS instance with a CloudFormation template.

 ## An RDS CloudFormation template